top of page

 MFMDTrailerTitleBlank.jpg

-Power in quiet moments.
+Power in Quiet Moments.

 Not all strength is shown in battle.
 Sometimes, it’s in the way a warrior steels herself before entering hostile lands.
 In the way a fire-lit conversation reveals unspoken fears.
 This story is as much about these subtle, powerful moments as it is about swords and survival.